Incoming veterinary students have the opportunity to get acquainted at the Illinois Veterinary Leadership Experience (iVLE) before classes start.

 - Blue Coat Information Survey (Please submit by June 17)

-- Register for Classes (Starting late April)
+- Register for Classes (as soon as possible)

 - Illinois SAVMA Membership and Supply List (Available in April)